ocp4-disconnected/config/README.md

 - cluster_version: This variable controls the version of the cluster and allows for the pulling of operators and additional images (for the cluster) via oc-mirror.
 This requires an active subscription with a pull secret in ~/.docker/config.json.
 It will pull all the required binaries along with some additional nice-to-haves (such as Butane).

 - cluster_deployment: This variable controls how the cluster is deployed.
 It will generate the install-config and agent-config based on configured variables.
-- static this is used to set things that vary rarly change or set varaibles definded in other vars, that are built ontop of other varables
+- static this is used to set things that very rarely change or set variables defined in other vars, that are built ontop of other variables

 #### Some assumptions include:
 - SSH keys will not exist.